COVID-19 TRAVEL INFORMATION

 The airport remains open for essential travel and all flights are operating to and from our North Terminal.
 During the lockdown in England residents must have a legal reason for travel (such as for work) and you should check the rules that apply at your destination including the FCDO travel advice, as these may have changed since your last visit.

-- All international arrivals must show proof of a negative Covid-19 test taken up to 72 hours prior to departure for entry into the UK.
-More information can be found on the Government website.
+- Show proof of a negative Covid-19 test taken up to 72 hours prior to departure

 You must complete a Passenger Locator Government form up to 48 hours before arriving in the UK.
 Please download the completed form to your phone or print it, as you will be required to show it at Border Control.
 Failure to present a completed Passenger Locator form may result in a fixed penalty fine by UK Border Force.